America’s #1 Developmental Football Program

 The team’s published mission statement proclaims that “we see every player as an opportunity to plant a tree under whose shade we never intend to sit.
-Over three seasons, two championships and now thousands reached, we have addressed different cultures, backgrounds, generations and experiences.
+Over six seasons, many championships and now thousands reached, we have addressed different cultures, backgrounds, generations and experiences.
 As Mother Teresa said, ‘if you can’t feed a million, start by feeding one.’
 Among football teams, we are determined to lead the nation in prayer, mentor young men, instill faith-based initiatives in their lives and homes, and challenge them as men.”

 The Coyotes offer their fans a “Bill of Rights,” which ensures “a wholesome environment for guests and family and an affordable, first-class entertainment experience.”

 J David Miller is 97-21 career (.882 winning percentage) and 49-10 with the SoCal Coyotes.

 Coach Miller is a AAA Hall of Fame coach, best-selling author and award-winning marketing and communications strategist.
 Miller was named APFL Coach of the Year in 2015 and Southern California Football Alliance 2013 Offensive Coach of the Year.
 In 2012, he was named the AAA National Coach of the Year.

 He has led the Coyotes to six consecutive bowl appearances, three league titles, and a national champion runner-up.
 Coach Miller has experience at every level of football and his teams have never missed the playoffs.